trofi/trofi.github.io.gen/posts/297-32-bit-file-API-strikes-back.md

 Yep!
 This is it.

-## Why are my inode numbers so big?
+## Why are my `inode` numbers so big?

-4 billion inodes is a lot.
+4 billion `inodes` is a lot.
 Why such a big number?
 Do I have so many files on disk?
-No, `find /` tells me I have around 25 million files (~100 times smaller than 2 billion mark).
+No, `find /` tells me that I have around 25 million files (~100 times smaller than 2 billion mark).

-It comes down to the fact how exactly `btrfs` filesystem allocates inode numbers.
+It comes down to the fact how exactly `btrfs` filesystem allocates `inode` numbers.

-Compared to `ext4` (which uses first available inode number in inode table of fixed size) `btrfs` does not use a single inode table but uses B-tree of "objects".
+Compared to `ext4` (which uses first available `inode` number in `inode` table of fixed size) `btrfs` does not use a single `inode` table but uses B-tree of "objects".

-`btrfs` strategy to allocate inodes is to increment the global number (per filesystem, number is populated in `btrfs_create_new_inode()`):
+`btrfs` strategy to allocate `inodes` is to increment the global counter (per filesystem, number is populated in `btrfs_create_new_inode()`):

 ```c